HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/refinery.md

 - If you're the first player there, either go for the MCX Spear in the Office or the AEGIS Crates in the Storage Area so you can be geared up.
 - Exercise caution around the barrels in the hallway of the Refinery, as opponents will try to explode them to kill you.

-# Trivia

-- The Refinery was designed by platonthek.

 # History

 - [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0)